 …it was still a little foggy as you can see above…but as long as I could see the walls, I was okay…got my boots and hard hat on fast and grabbed my tools and a bag of wrapping cloths and was soon looking for crystals that had rolled down the piles from the walls to figure out the location of pockets…here are the walls up closer from right to left….

 …you can see in the wall photos that they look vuggy and believe me, they were…..within a few minutes I had located three nice crystals and a medium sized cluster of crystals…

 …including this beautiful dark gray, almost black, poker chip crystal in matrix….

-My buddy Jim came by a few minutes later, just as I was starting to locate pockets, he and his girlfriend had been up in Eminence and he told me that by the evening, Hwy 19, which is also their Main Street, would be closed to traffic, for a street dance this weekend.
-I assured him I would not be going into town and told him I would be headed to Ellington to fill my gas tank before heading home…when I told him the price of gas there, they exchanged glances and said the price in Ellington was far more favorable than the price in Eminence…3.94 a gallon in Eminence and he thought he would drive over to Ellington just to fill his truck tank too, at that price.
+My buddy Jim came by a few minutes later, just as I was starting to locate pockets, he and his girlfriend had been up in town and he told me that by the evening, the main highway which is also their Main Street, would be closed to traffic, for a street dance this weekend.
+I assured him I would not be going into town.
 We chatted a bit more and then they took off to get their day started and I set about looking for crystals.
 By this time, the fog was beginning to lift a bit….

 ….where you see the bags above, and soon the first few crystals I removed from that spot were clusters of black dogtooth poker chips….